-- (1) In order to meet its obligations pursuant to Section 28(4) of the Saarland Higher Education Institutions Act (SHSG), the Faculty of Natural Sciences and Technology at Saarland University shall establish an Examination Board that shall manage the necessary academic assessments and examinations.
-The Examination Board shall receive organizational support from the Examinations Office. - (2) The Examination Board shall comprise: - 1. three representatives from the group of professorial staff in the field of physics - 2. one representative from the group of mid-level academic staff in the field of physics, and - 3. a representative, who shall have limited voting rights, from the group of students studying physics.
+- (1) In order to meet its obligations pursuant to Section 28(1) of the Saarland Higher Education Institutions Act (SHSG), the Faculty of Natural Sciences and Technology at Saarland University shall establish an Examination Board that shall manage the necessary academic assessments and examinations.
+The Examination Board shall receive organizational support from the Examinations Office. - (2) The Examination Board shall comprise: - 1. three representatives from the group of professorial staff in the Department of Physics and the Department of Systems Engineering: - 2. one representative from the group of mid-level academic staff in the Department of Physics and the Department of Systems Engineering, and - 3. one representative, who shall have limited voting rights, from the group of students in the Department of Physics and the Department of Systems Engineering, whenever possible from the Quantum Engineering degree programme.

 If questions regarding the grading of the final assessment phase of the Master's degree arise, the member from the group of students shall only have an advisory vote on the Examination Board unless said member is appropriately qualified.

 Each member of the Examination Board shall have a deputy who represents them in their absence.
 The members of the Examination Board, as defined in items 1 to 3 above, and their deputies shall be elected for a term of two years by the Faculty Council after being nominated by the relevant member group.
-Members may be reelected at the end of their term.
+Members may be re-elected at the end of their term.
 If a member or deputy member of the Board withdraws before the end of their term, a replacement shall be selected for the remainder of the term.
-Deputy members and replacement members may be reelected at the end of their term.
+Deputy members and replacement members may be re-elected at the end of their term.